sirech/homepage2/src/pages/articles/2018-08-12-setting-up-traefik/index.md

   - mTLS
   - Smart Routing
 draft: false
+description: "Traefik is a cloud native reverse proxy.
+I want to show how to do load balancing, SSL termination, routing and Mutual TLS with it"
 ---

 I have been setting up a new cloud based infrastructure for an application lately.
 As part of it, we had some requirements regarding load balancing, SSL and so on.
 As part of that I had the opportunity to evaluate [Traefik](https://traefik.io/).
 This a pretty cool tool that works as a Reverse Proxy (and more).